faishalshidqi/mudra/README.md

 - Ensure the cloned directory has a requirements.txt file
 - Install the python dependencies using this command
   <br>`pip3 install -r requirements.txt`
+- Insert environment variables in the .env file
+  Below a list of environment variables and their descriptions
+  - PORT: *port number to run the app*
 - Use this command to start the development server
   <br>`flask run --host 127.0.0.1 --port <insert available port>`
 - Use this command to start the production server